saulcruzr/DSJHU01/README.md

 12) What is Fridays’ average temperature of the subset created in question 10?

-13) Create a table containing the wind's average, minimum value, 25th percentile (2nd quartile), median value, 75th percentile (3rd quartile) and maximum value for May and August (month 5 and 8) complete cases for all days in the dataset.
+13) Create a table containing the Wind's average, minimum value, 25th percentile (2nd quartile), median value, 75th percentile (3rd quartile) and maximum value for May and August (month 5 and 8) complete cases for all days in the dataset.
+(Consider the data is for the year 2016)

-14) Create a table containing the wind's average, minimum value, 25th percentile (2nd quartile), median value, 75th percentile (3rd quartile) and maximum value for May and August (month 5 and 8) complete cases for all days except Mondays in the dataset.
+14) Create a table containing the Wind's average, minimum value, 25th percentile (2nd quartile), median value, 75th percentile (3rd quartile) and maximum value for May and August (month 5 and 8) complete cases for all days except Mondays in the dataset.
+(Consider the data is for the year 2016)

 all the best!